What is breast cancer?

 Invasive ductal carcinoma is the most common type of breast cancer.
 In invasive ductal carcinoma, the cancer cells that started to grow in the lining of the milk ducts have spread to other areas of the breast.
 Invasive ductal carcinoma may metastasize to other parts of the body.

-Lobular breast cancer forms in the lobes, the glands that make milk, of the breast.
+Lobular breast cancer forms in the lobes, or the glands that make milk, of the breast.
 In invasive lobular carcinoma, cancer cells have spread from the lobes into other breast tissue.
 Approximately 10 percent of breast cancer cases are invasive lobular carcinoma.

 Inflammatory breast cancer is a rare type of breast cancer that has spread to the skin of the breast.
 In inflammatory breast cancer, the skin will appear red, swollen or dimpled, and may feel warm to touch.